 The most north westerly of Canada’s territories is sparsely populated and has minimal light pollution – stellar conditions for Aurora Borealis sightings.
 The show is at its best here in the beginning of winter, under the pitch-black sky and better still when you’re watching from an outdoor hottub.

-At the Northern Lights Resort & Spa you can observe the northern lights from that hot tub, a teepee, or a cosy cabin with expansive glass walls.
+At the Northern Lights Resort & Spa you can observe the northern lights from a hot tub or a cosy cabin with expansive glass walls.
 Alternatively, keep warm by a wood-fired barrel stove while you wait for the show to begin on a tour organised with Northern Tales Travel Service.

 For the best photo opportunities, head to the Midnight Dome in Dawson City – a scenic spot that overlooks the Yukon River and epic Klondike Valley, Aurora blazing overhead.